-We’ve rounded up the 10 best plugins for EDM, as well as an additional 10 free plugins to help you get your sound just right.
+We’ve rounded up the 10 best plugins for EDM and Future Bass, as well as an additional 10 free plugins to help you get your sound just right.

-Most of these plugins have a trial version or a free version available, which can be helpful if you are on a tight budget.
+Most of these plugins have a free version available, which can be helpful if you are on a tight budget.

 The best way to fill the room with some crazy rhythms is by using the EDEN 2.